2016 Film Submission Guidelines

 Films UNDER 30 minutes in length may be submitted on five DVDs or via download link (e.g. Dropbox, Google Drive, etc.).
 If submitted via download, the Film should be submitted as an H.264 MPEG-4 file with a minimum resolution of 1280×720 pixels.

-- Filmmakers must provide 3 screenshots of their Film and a Film synopsis of no more than 120 words.
-The screenshots and synopsis will be used to promote the film if it becomes an official selection.
+- Filmmakers must provide 2-3 screenshots of their Film, a one or two sentence logline, and a Film synopsis of no more than 120 words.
+The screenshots, logline, and synopsis will be used to promote the film if it becomes an official selection.

 - If accepted into the Festival, the Film must also be submitted in Digital Format.
 Films under 30 minutes in length may be submitted via download link, otherwise Filmmakers must submit one (1) copy of their Film in digital format to be used for screening at the Festival.
 The Film should be submitted as an H.264 MPEG-4 file with a minimum resolution of 1280×720 pixels on a flash memory device or hard disk drive or data DVD.
 Filmmakers who have registered more than one short Film may submit their Films on a single storage device.
 If your Film is not able to be encoded with these specifications please contact us through the website and we will provide you with further encoding instructions.